 Most states have court-enforced rules that add interest to the verdict for the length of time the case has been pending.
 Generally, your case will begin accruing interest starting from the first day it was filed until your receive your compensation.
 All interest you receive from your court case is taxable and must be reported to the IRS.

 What about suing for mental distress or anguish?

 While personal injury cases deal with a wide range of damages, when it comes to filing against another party for any other sufferings besides the physical, tax matters shift.
 When there is no relationship between the emotional and the physical suffering, your settlement would not be tax-free.
 However, if you sustained any form of emotional distress during your ordeal that is directly linked to a physical condition, then your settlement would not be taxed by the IRS.
 Although such stipulations may be confusing to digest, it’s important to chat with both your lawyer and your trusted tax professional before you find yourself lost in a sea of tax forms.

 If the compensation you receive in your personal injury settlement is solely meant to make up for a loss of income you suffered, it is taxable and must appear on your tax return.
 As settlements like this are similar to defamation suits, the IRS does expect you to file them.

 If you received your settlement from your personal injury case this tax year, we understand your grief.
-At the J. Gonzalez Law Firms, it is our mission to help your sort through all that coincides with filing a personal injury suit—taxes included.
+At the J. Gonzalez Injury Attorneys, it is our mission to help your sort through all that coincides with filing a personal injury suit—taxes included.
 As there are exceptions to almost every legal and tax-related rule, we encourage you to give us a call (contact info) and let us help you keep your head high this tax season!